 The tagline of director Robert Redford’s Quiz Show may sound like it belongs to a film following a magician or con artist, but it actually belonged to a much less fantastical tale.
 Following the quiz show scandals of the 1950s (in which multiple game shows were revealed to be heavily choreographed and rigged by producers), the movie offered a star-studded re-telling of an era when game shows caught the eye of the United States Congress and the Supreme Court.

 Besides being as coy and intriguing as a tagline can ever truly get, the line does for the scandalous period of television history what the film itself did for the scandal: heightened it to become the stuff of legend.
 In reality, the scandals were a simple case of producers manufacturing suspense and spectacle to please their sponsors.
-But in a movie as heard-hitting as Quiz Show, and with a tagline to match, the devious con made the American public the mark, with none of them the wiser.
+But in a movie as hard-hitting as Quiz Show, and with a tagline to match, the devious con made the American public the mark, with none of them the wiser.

 4. Jaws 2 (1978)

-With Jaws, director Stephen Spielberg changed the world in multiple ways, from the simplistic-but-chilling musical score to the looming fear that every body of water could - could – contain a man-eating great white shark.
+With Jaws, director Steven Spielberg changed the world in multiple ways, from the simplistic-but-chilling musical score to the looming fear that every body of water could – could – contain a man-eating great white shark.
 So it’s somewhat surprising that the most clever and arguably well-known tagline from the series actually came from the film’s sequel, Jaws 2.

 To this day, there are likely those who have heard the tagline “just when you thought it was safe to go back in the water…” without actually realizing exactly what movie monster helps complete the sentence.
 It’s far more haunting than any of the original film’s taglines, and helped establish the villainous shark at the heart of each installment as a certified horror movie killer.